hotttabych/PTelegram/README.md

 A special version of Telegram that protects peaceful protesters in Belarus (can be used in other countries with authoritarian regimes as well).
 P-Telegram has two passcodes instead of one - the real passcode and a false passcode.
 If a user enters the false passcode a series of pre-defined actions is performed such as:
-- Sending a custom SOS message to family and a trusted contact using SMS
+- Sending a custom SOS message to family and a trusted contact using Telegram
 - Delete chats and channels that can be used against the user
 - Log-out of the account on this device
 - Delete all other sessions besides the current one